PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

     lrwxrwxrwx 1 root root 10 Mar 19 10:38 ata-ST1000DM003-1CH162_W1D2QL7A-part4 -> ../../sdb4
     lrwxrwxrwx 1 root root 10 Mar 19 10:38 ata-ST1000DM003-1CH162_W1D2QL7A-part5 -> ../../sdb5
     ```
-    You'll need to compare this output in the following steps, so save it for reference.
+    Save this reference to compare this output <!---to what?---> in the following steps.
-1. If you got a U-boot prompt <!--on the device or the terminal?-->, continue to the next step.
+1. If you get a U-boot prompt <!--on the device or the terminal?-->, continue to the next step.
-   If you got an operating system boot (for example, Android), reboot the device until you get a U-boot prompt, then press any key to prevent the operating system from booting again.
+   If you get an operating system boot (for example, Android), reboot the device until you get a U-boot prompt, then press any key to prevent the operating system from booting again.
 Continue to the next step.
 1. To expose the Warp7's flash device to Linux as USB mass storage, in the U-boot prompt type:
     ```
     ums 0 mmc 0
     ```
-    On the Warp7 you should now see an ASCII-art "spinner", and on your PC you should see new storage devices:
+    On the Warp7, there is an ASCII-art "spinner", and your PC shows new storage devices:
     ```
     ls -l /dev/disk/by-id/
     ```
-    In our example, the Warp7 appeared as `usb-Linux_UMS_disk_0` (the partitions on the device are also shown):
+    In this example, the Warp7 appeared as `usb-Linux_UMS_disk_0` (the partitions on the device are also shown):
     ```
     total 0
     lrwxrwxrwx 1 root root  9 Mar 19 10:38 ata-Crucial_CT240M500SSD1_140709691C39 -> ../../sda